|Distance||308 miles (497 km)|

 Oxford is a delightful place to visit by train, with the ancient university buildings, Bodleian Library, Museum of Natural History and Botanic Gardens, as well as many restaurants and shops to keep visitors entertained.
 The station is on Park End Street to the west of the city centre and is serviced by a number of bus routes and taxis.
 There is also a bicycle hire scheme at the station, which has proved to be popular in Oxford.

-When travelling this route, Omio customers are departing most frequently from Glasgow Central and arriving in Oxford.
+Omio customers who travel this route most frequently depart from Glasgow Central and arrive in Oxford.

 Here are some other resources that might have the information you need